huggingface/blog/inferentia-llama2.md

         use_auth_token=True)
 ```

-## Generate text using a neuron model on AWS Inferentia 2
+## Generate text using a neuron model on AWS Inferentia2

 Once your model has been exported, you can generate text using the transformers library, as it has been described in [detail in this previous post](https://huggingface.co/blog/how-to-generate).

 ```
+>>> from optimum.neuron import NeuronModelForCausalLM
 >>> from transformers import AutoTokenizer

+>>> model = NeuronModelForCausalLM.from_pretrained('dacorvo/Llama-2-7b-hf-neuron-latency')
 >>> tokenizer = AutoTokenizer.from_pretrained("meta-llama/Llama-2-13b-hf")
 >>> tokenizer.pad_token_id = tokenizer.eos_token_id
 >>> tokenizer.padding_side = "left"